stanislavsavolainen/Electronics1/README.md

 __________________________________________________________

-Project 2 : Logic gates
+Project 2 : Logic gates ( arduino not required, just gate chip, wires and 9 voltage battery )

 1. Project 2 folder "or_gate.png" picture show closed diagram of OR gate logic using sn7432n chip.